10up/ElasticPress/.github/ISSUE_TEMPLATE.md

-Have you search for similar issues before submitting this one?
+Have you searched for similar issues before submitting this one?

 Is this a bug, question or feature request?